cabforum/smime/SBR.md

 k. qcStatements (optional)

    This extension MAY be present and SHALL NOT be marked critical.
-Indicates a Certificate that is issued as Qualified within a defined legal framework from an identified country or set of countries in accordance with [RFC 3739 Section 3.2.6](https://tools.ietf.org/html/rfc3739#section-3.2.6) and ETSI EN 319 412-5, Section 4.
+Indicates a Certificate that is issued as Qualified within a defined legal framework from an identified country or set of countries in accordance with [RFC 3739 Section 3.2.6](https://tools.ietf.org/html/rfc3739#section-3.2.6) and/or ETSI EN 319 412-5, Section 4.

 l.
 Legal Entity Identifier (optional)